-Between 2015 and 2019, savings banks increased the exposure to corporate loans (including self-employed) from around 48% to around 52%.
-We believe that the sizeable loan growth to these borrowers to €444 billion exposes the banks to the risk of higher credit provisions under stressed economic conditions.
-Germany's savings banks exhibit high concentrations to residential properties, accounting for around 37% of total loans.
+Between 2015 and 2020, savings banks increased the exposure to domestic corporate loans (including self-employed) from around 52.5% to around 55.4%.9 We believe that the sizeable loan growth to these borrowers to €49010 billion at end-2020 exposes the banks to the risk of higher credit provisions under stressed economic conditions.
+Germany's savings banks exhibit high concentrations to residential properties, accounting for around 57% of total loans (2015: around 51%).
 We believe that the banks apply conservative underwriting criteria, leading to moderate loan-to-values.
 However, German residential real estate prices continue to accelerate, with indications of price growth outpacing fundamentals, particularly in large metropolitan areas.
 The savings banks' high exposure to this asset class could impose future risks to asset quality and profitability, for example if significant price corrections or rising unemployment trigger higher problem loans and thus higher loan-loss charges.

-Exhibit 9

-Loan book breakdown for savings banks

-Data as of year-end 2019
+Loan book breakdown for savings banks Data as of year-end 2020